Pontipek/Pontipek/README.md

 # Hi, I’m Pontipe 👋
 ---
 ## About me
 Computer Science graduate with a strong interest in IT and cybersecurity, actively building hands-on experience through labs, research, and personal projects.
-I hold a Cybersecurity Certificate from Oregon State University and I’m currently working toward my CompTIA Security+ certification.
+I hold a Cybersecurity Certificate from Oregon State University, the CompTIA Security+ certification, and am currently working toward the CompTIA Network+.

 ## What I’m Working On
 I am building real-world skills in: